caoccao/Javet/docs/_sources/tutorial/advanced/object_converter.rst.txt

 * Method with signature ``void fromMap(Map<String, Object> map)``
 * Method with signature ``Map<String, Object> toMap()``

+Note: If the target custom object is touchable, having it implement ``IJavetMappable`` can make things easier.

 Enhance the Custom Object
 -------------------------